 Celebrate poetry from around Europe – and hear from our poets:

-Miren Agur Meabe – Basque Country Region - a poet whose prose addresses adults as well as children, Meabe is an award-winning and widely translated creative.
+Miren Agur MEABE (Basque Country / Spain) - a poet whose prose addresses adults as well as children, Meabe is an award-winning and widely translated creative.
 She has been in residency at the IMO in New York, and worked with international translations at Simon island.
 Meabe has been a corresponding member of the Basque Academy since 2006.

-Jaromír Typlt – Czech Republic - as a poet that has moved from surrealist understandings of poetry to live performances, music, and visual arts, Typlt has worked with words in different forms, and continuously explores the limits of language within his creative work.
-He has worked as a curator of two art galleries in Liberec and worked as an artist-in-residence at the Collège néerlandais in Paris.
+Jaromír TYPLT (Czech Republic) - as a poet that has moved from surrealist understandings of poetry to live performances, music, and visual arts, Typlt has worked with words in different forms, and continuously explores the limits of language within his creative work.
+He has worked as a curator of two art galleries in Liberec and spent several months at the Collège néerlandais in Paris in the framework of the Erasmus+ programme.

 You can take part in the event on-line or in a live screening on-site at the Hungarian Cultural Institute, Treurenberg 10, 1000 Brussels.
 Please note that there is limited seating and hygienic measurements for public safety will be in place.
 Pre-registration to the live event at the Hungarian Institute is required.